TomWhitwell/MTM_Newsite_2022/8mu.md

 {% include linkedHeading.html heading="5.
 Screw on the front panel " level=3 %}
 * Don't solder anything yet!
 * Put the front panel in place, and add the 18 x m2 screws.
+* The perfect size is a 2.5mm philips screwdriver but 3.0mm works well.
+2.0mm is the standard 'glasses' size screwdriver and that works ok, but can damage the screws if you try and go too tight with it.

 [![8mu construction - back of board before soldering](/images/8mu_build/thumbs/8-back.JPG)](/images/8mu_build/8-back.JPG)